 There’s lots to do for children of all ages

 A trip with such an old steam train is a real experience.
 Children may see how the old locomotive does its work at the front.
 And when the ticket inspector comes along, he will surely allow the children to clip their own tickets.
 In the other parts of the museum there is also enough to do.
-In the “18-luiker” a historic goods wagon accessible from the buffet- the children may learn everything about the train transport of the past, in an interactive way.
-In Boekelo we have inflated a huge bouncy castle in the shape of a steam locomotive, where they may blow off some steamy energy.
+In Haaksbergen children may learn everything about the train transport of the past, in an interactive way.
+In Boekelo we have a special cabin with a play-area where they may blow off some steamy energy.